EddyLuten/bhreia.com/docs/adventures/dauriels-mansion/acts/act-2/index.md

 ## Optional: The Night Before

 On the night before the party, if the party are awake, they can see the five moons of Bhreia lining up at midnight.
-Unbeknownst to them, this is the marker for the new [Age](../../../../lore/timeline.md) to begin.
+Unbeknownst to them, this is the marker for the new [[timeline|Age]] to begin.

 ## Mansion Exterior